StarPerfect/koroibos/README.md

 `npm install`

 #### Set up your local database
 You’ll need to figure out a name for your database.
-We suggest calling it something like `sweater_weather_dev`.
+We suggest calling it something like `koroibos_dev`.

 To get things set up, you’ll need to access your Postgres instance by typing in `psql` into your terminal.
 Once there, you can create your database by running the comment `CREATE DATABASE PUT_DATABASE_NAME_HERE_dev;`.